savkov/planchet/docs/usage.rst

 - `clean_start`: restarts the job if it exists.
 - `mode`: I/O mode for the job.
 Possible values: ``read``, ``write``, ``read-write``.
 - `cont`: if true, resets the iterator of the reader and allows to serve all incomplete items again.
+- `token`: if used, the job will require an authentication token

 Now that we know what the parameters of a job are, let's consider the scenarios we mentioned above.